-The bankruptcies of the rich and famous have already taught us this.
+Many famous faces have already taught us this.

 Their joint income was £45,000.

-By the time they sought financial advice, they had just £8 million left, having spent £5 million on what most of us would fantasise about.
+By the time they sought financial advice, they had just £8 million left.

-A dream country home with a long driveway with electric gates for their two new top of the range BMW’s, ready to whisk them to the business class lounge for their next holiday.
+On a dream country home complete with electric gates and a long driveway for their two new top of the range BMW’s.

-Plus six more properties they bought for family and friends to live in.
+Plus six more properties for family and friends.

 Nothing lasts forever